seatable/seatable-admin-docs/docs/installation/basic-setup.md

     1. Instead of latest you can select a concrete version from [https://hub.docker.com/r/seatable/seatable-developer/tags](https://hub.docker.com/r/seatable/seatable-developer/tags).

+!!! warning "Mind the quotation marks"

+    The variable values in the `.env` are strings.
+So they must be put in ' '.

 #### 4. Get a license

 !!! warning "SeaTable Enterprise requires a license to start"

-    This step is solely required for SeaTable Enterprise Edition installation.
-You can bypass this step for **SeaTable Developer Edition** and just create an empty `seatable-license.txt`.
+    This step is solely required when installing SeaTable Server Enterprise Edition.
+You can skip this step for **SeaTable Server Developer Edition** and just create an empty `seatable-license.txt`.

 !!! success "Three users, two years - for free."

-    SeaTable use for up to three users is free, with each license valid for two years.
-You can generate a new license at any time.
-If you enjoy SeaTable and are contemplating a larger license, [please get in touch with us](https://seatable.io/kontakt/?lang=auto).
+    You can use SeaTable Server Enterprise Edition for free with up to three users, but you must request and download a license file.
+The license file is valid for two years.
+You can generate a new license file at any time.
+If you want to use SeaTable Server Enterprise Edition with more than three users, [please get in touch with SeaTable Sales](https://seatable.io/kontakt/?lang=auto).

-We've streamlined the process to request a complimentary enterprise license for three users, valid for two years, completely free of charge.
-After two years, you can request a new license with another two-year validity.

 Run the following command, replacing `me@example.com` with your valid email address.
 Shortly after, you'll receive an email with instructions to download your license to the current directory.